 This essay begins by discussing the concept of an environmental republican moment, and why the public's response to the crisis of global climate change appears to be such a moment.
 The essay then identifies the key features of republican theory and shows how those features replicate many of the elements necessary for norm and behavioral change.
 The essay concludes by showing how republicanism--with its emphasis on public education, civic involvement, and achieving the common good through civic virtue--provides a useful construct for thinking about how to make people behave in more environmentally responsible ways.

 23 Notre Dame J.L.
 Ethics & Pub.
 Pol'y 515-536 (2009)

 Scholarly Commons Citation

 Babcock, Hope M., "Civic Republicanism Provides Theoretical Support for Making Individuals More Environmentally Responsible" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 946.
+946.